1. Green Goo / 2. Babo Botanicals / 3. Earth Mama / 4. California Baby / 5. Poofy Organics

 Sierra Sage Baby Balm is free of lanolin and all ingredients are organic (including olive oil, calendula, beeswax, and chamomile).
 This balm doubles as a cradle cap and dry skin treatment, and we have been overwhelmed by the positive feedback, with more than one customer calling it a “miracle” product.

-How to Get: Gimme the Good Stuff’s online store.
+How to Get This Organic Diaper Cream: Gimme the Good Stuff’s online store.
 You’ll pay $13 for 2 ounces of this cloth-diaper safe cream.

 Palmer’s Diaper Rash Cream and Bottom Butter, including the cocoa butter formulation, contains fragrance, but aluminum starch octenylsuccinate is a bigger concern (it’s linked to developmental, reproductive, organ system, and neural toxicity).
 Palmer’s products also contain many of the usual suspects, such as parabens.